jscrambler/jscrambler/README.md

 **Source maps** provide a way of mapping obfuscated code back to its original source code, helping the debugging process of obfuscated code as if you were running the original source code.

+### JavaScript Threat Monitoring

+From version 6.0 onwards, Jscrambler enables monitoring threats to protected code in real-time.
+Any attempt to modify or debug protected code will display a detailed alert in the Live Feed dashboard.

 ## Jscrambler JavaScript Client and Integrations

 You can integrate Jscrambler into your build process easily with its API client.
 It also has several integrations.